-‘Real Housewives Of New Jersey’ Siggy Flicker Leaks Surprising Secrets About Season 8
+‘Real Housewives Of New Jersey’ Star Siggy Flicker Leaks Surprising Secrets About Season 8

-The Real Housewives of New Jersey’s Siggy Flicker revealed some shocking secrets about the upcoming eighth season of the hit Bravo series saying, “so many lines were crossed.
+The Real Housewives of New Jersey’s Siggy Flicker revealed some shocking secrets about the upcoming eighth season of the hit Bravo series, saying that “so many lines were crossed.

 Back with more drama and back-stabbing

-The Real Housewives of New Jersey cast has always been an explosive group of women but Radar Online reported that Siggy Flicker spilled some surprising details about Season 8 that suggest it could be one of the most dramatic seasons ever.
+The Real Housewives of New Jersey cast has always been an explosive group of women, but Radar Online reported that Siggy Flicker spilled some surprising details about Season 8 that suggest it could be one of the most dramatic seasons ever.

 Siggy Flicker was a newcomer last season to The Real Housewives of New Jersey.
-She recently dished that is season was full of shocking fights, scandals, and drama, adding that “everybody is just horrible.”
+She recently dished that this season was full of shocking fights, scandals, and drama, adding that “everybody is just horrible.”

-The Bravo star said that Teresa Giudice and Melissa Gorga, as well as the rest of the ladies, battle it out all season long from Jersey to Boca to Italy.
+The Bravo star said that Teresa Giudice and Melissa Gorga, as well as the rest of the ladies, battle it out all season long, from Jersey to Boca to Italy.

 “You’re going to see a whole new side to Siggy Flicker.”